PTGus/Philosophers/README.md

 # Challenges
 • Resource Sharing: Only one philosopher can use a fork at a time.
 • Deadlock Risk: If each philosopher picks up the fork on their left at the same time, they will all wait
-&nbsp;&nbsp;indefinitely for the fork on their right, causing a deadlock.
+&nbsp;&nbsp;&nbsp;indefinitely for the fork on their right, causing a deadlock.
 • Starvation: Some philosophers may keep eating while others never get a chance, leading to starvation.

 # Purpose